protontypes/open-sustainable-technology/README.md

 - [ALA4R](https://github.com/AtlasOfLivingAustralia/ALA4R) - The Atlas of Living Australia provides tools to enable users of biodiversity information to find, access, combine and visualise data on Australian plants and animals.
 - [worldpa](https://github.com/FRBCesab/worldpa) - R interface to the World Database on Protected Areas.
 - [pywdpa](https://github.com/ghislainv/pywdpa) - Python interface to the World Database on Protected Areas.
+- [wdpar](https://github.com/prioritizr/wdpar) - R Interface to the World Database on Protected Areas.
 - [plant](https://github.com/traitecoevo/plant) - A package for modeling forest trait ecology and evolution.
 - [PNVmaps](https://github.com/Envirometrix/PNVmaps) - Global Maps of Potential Natural Vegetation based on Machine Learning.
 - [monitoring-ecosystem-resilience](https://github.com/alan-turing-institute/monitoring-ecosystem-resilience) - The focus is understanding vegetation patterns in semi-arid environments.